Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Related Work

 \section{Related Work}

 Research on the security and privacy of AI systems has expanded rapidly with the fast deployment of LLMs \cite{hou2025unveiling}.
-As these models move beyond standalone usage and become embedded in systems, understanding how existing threats evolve and how new risks emerge has become increasingly important \cite{das2025security}.
-Although concerns related to LLMs are not new, many studies in the literature have already examined the privacy and security issues associated with standalone LLM models \cite{yao2024survey}.
-More recently, as LLMs have been integrated with external resources through retrieval-augmented generation (RAG), these privacy and security concerns have become even more complex \cite{zeng2024good}.
-In this survey, the focus is on a mature form of agentic AI in which all major components are present, including the LLM, orchestration mechanisms, and multiple agents operating under coordinated control \cite{hughes2025ai}.
-This also includes user–agent interactions, agent–agent negotiation, and agent–environment interactions \cite{tran2025multi}.
-This survey is among the first to take a broad view of this entire ecosystem in order to highlight existing vulnerabilities and discuss potential risks that are likely to emerge as these systems continue to evolve.
+Although concerns related to LLMs are not new, many studies in the literature have already examined the security issues associated with standalone LLM models \cite{yao2024survey}.
+More recently, as LLMs have been integrated with external resources through retrieval-augmented generation (RAG), these security concerns have become even more complex \cite{zeng2024good}.
+The focus of \cite{hughes2025ai} is on a mature form of agentic AI in which all major components are present, including the LLM, orchestration mechanisms, and multiple agents operating under coordinated control. \cite{tran2025multi} is among the first to take a broad view of ecosystems to highlight existing vulnerabilities.

-In early 2025, as the use of AI agents and, more broadly, agentic AI systems became more familiar to both research communities and industry, several communication protocols were proposed to support coordination among agents \cite{Bizety2025AIProtocols}.
+In early 2025, several communication protocols were proposed to support coordination among agents \cite{Bizety2025AIProtocols}.
 Most of these protocols remain at a conceptual stage and have not yet been fully implemented or evaluated in real-world environments \cite{yang2025survey}.
-Therefore, this survey focuses on four relatively mature and most popular protocols, MCP, A2A, Agora, and ANP, for detailed analysis, in order to provide a focused and practical discussion aligned with current development \cite{radosevich2025mcp}.
+Therefore, this survey focuses on four relatively mature and most popular protocols, MCP, A2A, Agora, and ANP, for detailed analysis \cite{radosevich2025mcp}.
 To the best of current knowledge, this study represents one of the first efforts to conduct risk assessment and security threat modeling across agentic AI communication protocols.
 For comparison with related works in the literature, studies with high relevance as well as those with moderate relevance to security and privacy in AI agent communication are considered.
 Table \ref{survey_comparison} provides a concise comparison of existing related works and highlights how the identified gaps are addressed in this paper through risk assessment and threat prediction across the four main AI agent protocols.